100 Notable alumni of

 -

-Nicholas Peter Andrew Grimshaw, nicknamed "Grimmy", is an English broadcaster and author.
+Nicholas Peter Andrew Grimshaw, nicknamed "Grimmy", is an English radio DJ, television presenter and writer.
 He became known for having hosted a variety of shows on BBC Radio 1.
-He is also known as a television presenter for his Channel 4 roles in T4 and The Album Chart Show.
-In 2015, he was a judge on the twelfth series of The X Factor.
+He also had his Channel 4 roles in T4 and The Album Chart Show and was a judge on the twelfth series of The X Factor in 2015.
+He currently presents BBC Radio 6 Music's flagship breakfast show.

 -